 With Kansas law supporting the sale of CBD, you should be able to track down a local supplier.

 The advice above still applies when shopping online.
-Don’t fall victim to one of the many scams available on the market.
+Don’t fall victim to one of the many scam companies.
 Instead, be an informed customer!

 Marijuana has a long and often rough history in the United States.